Piccirello/qbittorrent-docker/README.md

 # qbittorrent-docker
-Build libtorrent 2 and qBittorrent 4.6 from source in Docker on Ubuntu 24.04. qBittorrent runs as user 1001.
+Build libtorrent 2 and qBittorrent 5 from source in Docker on Ubuntu 24.04. qBittorrent runs as user 1001.

-This project also supports building the qBittorrent master branch with Qt6 compiled from source.
+This project also builds Qt6 from source due to the version of Qt6 in Ubuntu's package repo not being recent enough.

 ## Usage